456dev/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

     exportItem(item: table, direction: string) -> number
     ```

-    Exports an `item` to a container in the `direction` from the RS bridge block.
+    Exports an `item` to a container in the `direction` from the ME bridge block.
     Returns the number of the `item` exported into the container.

     ```lua linenums="1"